 Multiple Offers in Seller's Markets

-Sometimes home buyers wonder if it's even worth trying to compete against other buyers in a seller's market.
-When there is very little inventory on the market, it's not unusual for a seller to receive 20 offers.
-It's almost always a good idea to write an offer anyway.
+Sometimes homebuyers wonder whether it's even worth trying to compete against other buyers in a seller's market.
+It's not unusual for a seller to receive 20 offers when there's very little inventory on the market.

-Submit a Large Earnest Money Deposit.
+Submit a Large Earnest-Money Deposit

-Give the Sellers Time to Move.
+Give the Sellers Time To Move

-Shorten or Waive Some Contingencies.
+Shorten or Waive Some Contingencies

-Offer to Bridge the Gap Between Appraisal and Sales Price.
+Offer To Bridge the Gap Between Appraisal and Sales Price

-Write Your Best Offer.
+Write Your Best Offer

 Multiple Offers in Buyer's Markets

-Sell Your Exiting Home First.
+Sell Your Existing Home First

-Don't ask the seller to give you personal items.
-Don't expect the seller to pay your closing costs.
-Find out which items are customarily paid for by the seller and offer to pay a few such as title policies, escrow fees, and transfer fees.
+Don't ask the seller to give you personal items, and don't expect them to pay your closing costs.
+Find out which costs are customarily paid for by the seller, and offer to pay one or more of them yourself, such as title policies, escrow fees, and transfer fees.

-Find Out What's Important to the Seller.
+Find Out What's Important to the Seller

-Share the Love.
+Share the Love

-Prepare for a Counter Offer.
+Prepare for a Counteroffer